 Data Types

-The system automatically detects the data type from what fetch() returns:
+The system automatically detects the data type from whatfetch() returns:

-The uri + content detection takes priority — if your script returns records with those keys, the runner routes every element through the document pipeline path even if the tap’s type is structured.
+uri + content detection takes priority — if your script returns records with those keys, the runner routes every element through the document pipeline path even if the tap’s type is structured.
 In practice the type radio and the return shape should always agree; this rule just makes misconfigurations fail loudly rather than silently corrupt a structured destination.

 Pipelines and Taps

+The Pipelines page shows a Tap column for each pipeline, indicating which tap (if any) feeds it.
+Click the tap name to jump straight to that tap’s edit page.
 On the Pipeline creation wizard, select From Tap to auto-populate the pipeline’s source type and schema from a tap’s test results.
-The tap’s data type and columns are used to configure the pipeline automatically.
+The tap’s data type and columns are used to configure the pipeline automatically.Run History

 - Timestamp and duration (formatted using the configured

-- Record count
+dateFormatanddateTimezone— see Configuration Reference) - Record count

 - Whether data was sent to a pipeline